-- " Ensures that the GEMS Safeguarding Policy and procedures are understood and implemented by all staff including how to identify, raise, record and escalate concerns effectively. - " Allocates sufficient time, training, support and resources, including cover arrangements, when necessary, to enable the DSL and Deputies to carry out their roles effectively, including the assessment of children and attendance at any external agency discussions, training and other necessary meetings.

-- " Ensures that all staff receive safeguarding training in line with the GEMS Safeguarding Policy before they commence working with children. - " Ensures that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the GEMS whistleblowing procedures and allegations management policy. - " Ensures that children are provided with opportunities throughout the curriculum to learn about safeguarding and how to keep themselves safe, including when online, as part of a broad and balanced curriculum. - " Refers all allegations that a child has been harmed by or that children may be at risk of harm from a member of staff or volunteer to the GEMS Vice President - Safeguarding and Child Protection on the day of the allegation and documents it as an allegation on the Guard Online Safeguarding platform. - " Appoints an Allegations Manager and Deputy who is a member of the senior leadership team (if not themselves) to investigate allegations concerning members of staff and volunteers and/ or act as a point of contact for the member of staff/volunteer against whom the allegation is made in line with the GEMS allegations management policy.
+- " Ensures that the GEMS Safeguarding Policy and procedures are understood and implemented by all staff including how to identify, raise and escalate concerns effectively. - " Allocates sufficient time, training, support and resources, including cover arrangements when necessary, to enable the DSL and Deputies to carry out their roles effectively, including the assessment of students and attendance at any external agency discussions and other necessary meetings. - " Ensures that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the GEMS whistleblowing procedures and allegations management policy. - " Ensures that students are provided with opportunities throughout the curriculum to learn about safeguarding and how to keep themselves safe at all times, including when online, as part of a broad and balanced curriculum. - " Refers all allegations that a child has been harmed by or that students may be at risk of harm from a member of staff or volunteer to the GEMS Vice President - Safeguarding and Child Protection on the day of the allegation and documents it as an allegation on the Phoenix HSE Online Safeguarding platform. - " Appoints a member of the senior leadership team (if not themselves) to investigate allegations concerning members of staff and volunteers and/or act as a point of contact for the member of staff/volunteer against whom the allegation is made in line with the GEMS allegations management policy.